Atlas-OS/docs/docs/getting-started/installation.md

 1. Click **I don't have a product key**, as Windows will activate automatically later, presuming that you're legitimately activated beforehand

 1. Choose your edition of Windows.
-We strongly recommend and officially support **Windows Pro**.
-See our page on [Windows Editions](../faq-and-troubleshooting/common-questions/windows-editions.md) for the reasoning behind this, and which other editions are supported
+We strongly recommend and officially support Windows Pro, with **Windows Home not being officially supported.** See our page on [Windows Editions](../faq-and-troubleshooting/common-questions/windows-editions.md) for more information

 1. Accept the license agreement and click **Custom: Install Windows only (advanced)**